Sessions For: Campus Wide

 Art Meetups are student-led excursions to explore the arts on campus and in Ann Arbor - all while giving you a chance to meet your peers who share similar interests!
 From local artist markets to performances to hands on artmaking, Art Meetups have something for all interests.

-4 sessions available from October 26, 2025 to November 17, 2025
+2 sessions available from November 17, 2025 to December 18, 2025

 The Arts Initiative’s "Arts for All" events and workshop series aims to make the arts more accessible to everyone at U-M and throughout the local community.
 Led by talented teaching artists from the area and region, these events offer opportunities to explore creativity, learn more about art, and discover new artistic skills—all in a supportive and welcoming environment.